gardener/landscapercli/docs/commands/container_deployer/add_container_di.md

 - It adds the reference to the OCI image as a resource to the [resources.yaml](resources/02-add-container-deploy-item/demo-component/resources.yaml).

+### Provide Component Descriptor an Blueprint Data

+The command `landscaper-cli component add container deployitem` has an optional flag `add-component-data`.
+If set, the component descriptor and the blueprint are available at runtime.
+Access is provided by the following environment variables.

+- COMPONENT_DESCRIPTOR_PATH: The path to the JSON file containing the resolved component descriptor.
+  An example can be found [here](resources/misc/resolved-component-descriptor.json).
+  Remark: the *resolved* component descriptor contains the resources of the component itself and also the dependent components with their resources.

+- CONTENT_PATH: The path to a directory containing a copy of all blueprint data, i.e. in our example a copy of [blueprint](resources/02-add-container-deploy-item/demo-component/blueprint).
+If you add further directories and files to the [blueprint](resources/02-add-container-deploy-item/demo-component/blueprint) directory, they will also be copied.
+In this way you can provide whatever data your container needs.

 ### Upload the Component

 As already described in [creates.md](../create_component/create.md#3-upload-component-into-an-oci-registry), we now